knz/hydrapy/docs/langif.rst

       return 0;
    }

-The use of ``release`` forces early deallocation, and "remembers" that the deallocation has taken place by removing the reference from the clean up list.
+The use of ``release`` enables early deallocation, and "remembers" that the deallocation has taken place by removing the reference from the clean up list.
+This way there are no extraneous calls to ``release`` after the box terminates.

 .. hint:: Implementation detail.